 There is no cure for feline corona virus.
 Once a cat has the virus, she will have it for life.
 It may or may not lead to feline infectious peritonitis.

 There is no cure for feline infectious peritonitis, and the disease is almost always fatal.
-The only treatment is supportive care, which may consist of corticosteroids, antibiotics, good nutrition, etc. in order to keep the cat as comfortable as possible.
+The only approved treatments are supportive care, which may consist of corticosteroids, antibiotics, IV fluids, good nutrition, etc. in order to keep the cat as comfortable as possible.

 Roger L. Welton, DVM